Md-Habibullah/L2B5-assignment-1/README.md

 ## How Does TypeScript Help in Improving Code Quality and Project Maintainability?

-- TypeScript enhances code quality and maintainability through type checking, code suggestions and throw error in editor code ground.
+- TypeScript enhances code quality and maintainability through type checking, code suggestions and catching errors directly in the editor.
 Typescript is sweetable for learger projects.

-- With clear types, developers can quickly understand what a function or variable is supposed to do without reading the entire code.
+- With clear type definitions, developers can quickly understand what a function or variable is supposed to do without reading the entire code.

-- We dont have to explicitly define type in everywhere because typescript is so smart that itself predict what type should it be.
-Than when we give another type to reassign its gives error in code.
+- We don’t have to explicitly define types everywhere because TypeScript is smart enough to predict the correct type automatically.
+If we try to reassign a variable with a different type, TypeScript will show an error.

-- Typescript gives us suggestion while coding. when we use a type that belogs number than typescript gives us numbers method as suggestion and when we use string types it suggests us the strings methods.
+- TypeScript provides smart suggestions while coding.
+For example, if we use a variable of type number, TypeScript suggests number-related methods.
+Similarly, for string types, it suggests string methods.

-- TypeScript checks types at compile time.
-This means you catch many errors early, before your code compilation.
+- TypeScript checks types at compile time, meaning you catch many errors before running the code.

-- Typescript also helps to auto complete the codes .
+- TypeScript also helps with auto-completion, making coding faster and more accurate.

-- TypeScript can infer types even if you don’t explicitly write them, its gives us type safty with 100% accuracy.
+- TypeScript can infer types even if you don’t explicitly define them, providing type safety with high accuracy.

-- We can reuse the types so the code looks more clean and easier to maintain and understand.
+- We can reuse types, making the code cleaner, easier to maintain, and more understandable.

-- By using typescript we can reduce the bugs because its so powerful and secure types.
+- By using TypeScript, we can reduce bugs because its strong typing system makes the code more secure and reliable.

 ## Union and intersection types examples in TypeScript: